divanov11/Fast-API-CRUD-App-Live-Stream-Code/README.md

 ```
 where the `<PORT>` is a number of your choosing.
 For the rest of the options when running a uvicorn app, visit https://www.uvicorn.org/#command-line-options.

+In case you would like to use built-in Swagger UI, then you can add `/docs#` at the end of the URL.